Broadcast and Video Production

 About this Occupation

-Careers in broadcast and video production require artistic aptitude, flexibility, imagination and creativity.
+Careers in broadcast and video require artistic aptitude, flexibility, imagination and creativity.
 They are often in high-stress environments due to strict deadlines, meaning project management, adaptability, critical thinking and problem solving are essential skills.
 Professionals must keep up with advances in technology and technique to keep skills current, so a dedication to lifelong learning is desired.

 Learn from Experienced Instructors